Subscribe Now: 1 Full Year for Only $14.95!

 Good (and Not-So-Good) Rooms at Disney's BoardWalk Inn

-The complex comprises several wings that radiate from the lobby complex, roughly in the shape of a giant H. Crescent Lake and the Promenade (pedestrian boardwalk) are to the north, the entrance is to the south, and the canal that runs to Disney’s Hollywood Studios is to the west.
-At the BoardWalk, the "water" part of "water view" can mean Crescent Lake, the canal, or a small pool.
-There are two concierge floors for those wanting extra service.
+The complex comprises several wings that radiate from the lobby complex, in a rough H-shape.
+Crescent Lake and the promenade (pedestrian boardwalk) are to the north, the entrance is to the south, and the canal that runs to Disney’s Hollywood Studios is to the west.
+If you book a BoardWalk room through Disney’s agents or website, water view means Crescent Lake and the BoardWalk area only; views of the canal or pool are considered standard view.
+But if you book a villa through a DVC Member or the DVC site, the same pool and canal are called garden or pool view, and the view of the BoardWalk is called BoardWalk view.
+Two concierge floors cater to those wanting extra service.

-Most rooms at the inn and villas have a balcony or patio, though balconies on the standard upper-floor rooms alternate between large and medium.
-The BoardWalk Inn & Villas each share about half the frontage on the Promenade, which overlooks Crescent Lake.
-The Promenade's clubs, stores, and attractions are spread about equally between the two sections, leading to similar levels of noise and commotion.
-However, the inn side is closer to Epcot and the nearby access road; this provides better views of Epcot fireworks and easier access to that park, but it also means more road noise.
+Most rooms at the Inn & Villas have a balcony or patio, though balconies on the standard upper-floor rooms alternate between large and medium.
+The BoardWalk Inn & Villas each share about half the frontage on the promenade, which overlooks Crescent Lake.
+The promenade’s clubs, stores, and attractions are spread about equally between the two sections, leading to similar levels of noise and commotion.
+However, the Inn side is closer to Epcot and the nearby access road; this provides better views of Epcot fireworks and easier access to that park, but it also means more road noise.

-Otherwise, the inn is actually less noisy than the more expensive villas; there's one tranquil, enclosed courtyard, and another half-enclosed area with a quiet pool (where BoardWalk's Garden Suites are).
-There are many rooms to avoid at the inn, starting with rooms overlooking access roads and parking lots, and rooms looking down on the unattractive roof of the adjacent conference center.
+Otherwise, the Inn is actually less noisy than the more expensive Villas; there's one tranquil, enclosed courtyard, and another half-enclosed area with a quiet pool (where boardwalk’s garden suites are).
+There are many rooms to avoid at the inn, starting with rooms overlooking access roads and parking lots, and rooms looking down on the roof of the adjacent conference center.
 And although the aforementioned quiet rooms face courtyards, the views are pretty ho-hum.

-When you get right down to it, the only rooms with decent views are those fronting the Promenade and lake, specifically, odd-numbered rooms 3213-3255 and 4213-4255.
+When you get right down to it, the only rooms with decent views are those fronting the promenade and lake, specifically odd-numbered rooms 3213–3259 and 4213–4259.
 We’re told by Disney insiders that most of these rooms are reserved more than 10 months in advance, so snagging one requires advance planning and a lot of luck.
-As for the others, you’re more likely to get a better view at the far less expensive Port Orleans, Caribbean Beach, or Coronado Springs resorts.
+As for the others, you’re more likely to get a better view at the far less expensive Port Orleans, Caribbean Beach, or Coronado Springs Resorts.

 |Lively seaside and amusement-pier theme||No restaurants within easy walking distance suitable for children|